hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/358_123_dhira_mata.md

 produced great chaste men and women of immense power.
-To the Arab, marriage is a contract or a forceful possession, to be dissolved at will, and we do not find there the development of the idea of the virgin or the Brahmachârin.
+To the Arab, marriage is a contract or a forceful possession, to be dissolved at will, and we do not find there the development of the idea of the virgin or the Brahmachārin.
 Modern Buddhism — having fallen among races who had not yet come up to the evolution of marriage — has made a travesty of monasticism.
 So until there is developed in Japan a great and sacred ideal about marriage (apart from mutual attraction and love), I do not